Outdoor Adventure, Vermont Style

 Our region is an adventure sports mecca, and it starts right on our campus.
-You’ll find an indoor climbing center, 18-holes of disc golf, a 6,000-square-foot skatepark, high and low ropes course, a winter terrain park, and our own “fountain mountain,” where, conditions permitting, students can practice their ice-climbing moves.
+You’ll find an indoor climbing center, 18-holes of disc golf, a 6,000-square-foot skatepark, high and low ropes course, and a winter terrain park.
 Travel a mere 10 minutes from campus and you’ll arrive at world-class mountain biking and 2,000 vertical feet of great skiing and riding at Burke Mountain.

-Meet Jamie Struck, Lyndon’s adventure coordinator.
-Jamie manages the College’s adventure programs on campus and throughout the Northeast Kingdom, as well as hosting treks further afield when school is not in session.
-He also facilitates LOOP, the Lyndon Outdoor Orientation Program for new students.
-Contact Jaime at Jamie.Struck@lyndonstate.edu or 802 626-4870.
+Our Coordinator manages the College’s adventure programs on campus and throughout the Northeast Kingdom, as well as hosts treks further afield when school is not in session.

 On Campus Activities

 Katy Ebner, Coordinator of Adventure Programs

 Harvey Academic Center – Rm.
 130